bigjosh/cwandt-pocketfiche-site/README.md

 As parcels get claimed, there will be fewer 404s and they will go away completely when the kickstarter campaign is sells out (which will be very soon :) ).

+# notes on stylesheet

+I started off with everything configurtable in the stylesheet so other pewople with better taste than me could fix things up.
+But Leaflet has lots of places where you can not easily use CSS to change things, so I kinda abandoned the CSS and now the styling is spread around.
+Sorry.

 # layout

 `/docs` is the static site
 - `/docs/world` has all of the tiles in various zoom levels, following the openmaps convention.

+This setup lets us serve the tiles statically from GitHub pages or locally.

 # Bootstraping from old system